Skip to main content

 “No-Fault" System

-Minnesota's legal system for insurance claims is seemingly set up to reduce litigation as much as possible.
-This “no-fault" system requires parties injured in the state of Minnesota to first bring a claim based on their own insurance policy with their own insurance company.
+Minnesota designed its legal system for insurance claims to reduce litigation as much as possible.
+The State’s “no-fault" system requires parties to file a claim against their own insurance policy with their own insurance company before they file a claim elsewhere.
+This is true regardless of whether you’re the at-fault party.

 Exceptions to the No-Fault Rule

-• You must have sustained at least $4,000 in reasonable medical expenses; or
+• You must have sustained at least $4,000 in reasonable medical expenses.

-• You must have suffered 60 days of disability, permanent injury, or permanent disfigurement because of the car accident.
+• You must have suffered 60 days of disability, permanent injury, or permanent disfigurement as a result of the auto accident.

 If you meet these thresholds, you may be able to sue for damages under Minnesota’s "modified comparative negligence" rule.